 Step 1: Get Your Paperwork in Order

-It is going to be difficult to get capital if your business is not legally formed.
-If you have questions about the proper legal formation, see our blog post on the topic.
+It is going to be difficult to get startup funding and capital if your business is not legally formed.
+If you have questions about the proper legal formation, check this posts where you can see the different types of legal formations.
 Also, apply for an Employer Identification Number for tax and other business-related purposes.

 Step 2: Go See Your Banker

 Don’t have a banker?
-I highly recommend working with a community bank, which is likely to be much more small business-friendly than a national bank.
+To set in motion the process of getting startup funding, I highly recommend working with a community bank, which is likely to be much more small business-friendly than a national bank.
 A bank will likely not give you a loan today but may lend to your business in the future.
 Develop a rapport with a banker, look into their business credit cards, and open a business checking account.

 Step 3: Analyze the Numbers

-Whether you are barely starting a business or generating modest revenue, measure the performance of your business and set performance goals.
+Your financial records will be requested when you apply for a loan to access startup funding.
+So whether you are barely starting a business or generating modest revenue, measure the performance of your business and set performance goals.
 Be sure to identify your business cash needs over the course of the next 12 months.
 Last but not least, make sure you establish reporting systems to track performance (e.g., QuickBooks, Xero).
+We highly recommend you this post on how to make a make a budget for your small business.

 Step 4: Type Cast Your Business